tarwn/lessthandot-hugo/blogs/content/posts/2009-05-26-sql-server-does-support-regular-expressi.md

 Here is what the regular expression looks like \[DMOPT\]\[0-9\][0-9], that will alllow allow the following alphabetic characters (D, M, O, P or T) followed by 2 numeric characters.

-Enough talking let&#8217;s look at some code, first create this table
+Enough talking let's look at some code, first create this table

 sql
 create table blatest(code char(3))